y330/FragmentQR/README.md

 ### Links

 I'm "making" a WordPress site for FragmentQR with a more attractive design and better interface than the current one.
 Currently it is unfinished, but you can check it out at [fragmentqr.wordpress.com](https://fragmentqr.wordpress.com).
+^Edit: I'm not using wordpress anymore.
+Back to gh pages.

 [**View source code**](https://github.com/y330/FragmentQR/tree/master/FragmentQR): May be unorganized